tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_other_tool_options.md

 ## Readme.io {#readmeio}

-[readme.io](http://readme.io) is an online hosted options for docs that offers one of the most robust, full-featured interfaces and options for developer docs available.
-If you consider how much time it requires to build, maintain, troubleshoot, etc., your own website, it really does make sense to consider an existing third-party platform where someone has already built all of this out for you.
+[Readme.io](http://readme.io) is an online hosted option for docs that offers one of the most robust, full-featured interfaces and options for developer docs available.
+If you consider how much time it requires to build, maintain, and troubleshoot your own website, it makes sense to consider an existing third-party platform where someone has already built all of this out for you.

 To explore readme.io: